Image of the Vectrex, a video game system by GCE 1982

 Also included are some valiant attempts at reproducing raster graphics games in vector form, such as Stern Electronics’ Scramble and Berzerk, along with a translation of Atari’s hit racing game Pole Position.
 As the system develops, the GCE marketing department isn’t too impressed with the original name of the project, and through an evolution from the suggested title Vector-X, deemed too “50’s sci-fi”, the machine is finally labeled the Vectrex.

-It debuts at the 1982 summer CES in Chicago, and is then released to dealers at a retail price of $199 USD with the games going for $35.
+It debuts at the 1982 summer CES in Chicago, and the Vectrex is then initially released to dealers in eight major U.S. markets: New York, Philadelphia, L.A., San Francisco, San Diego, Houston, Chicago and Boston, at a suggested retail price of $199 USD with the games going for $35.
 The product is certainly unique among big-guns like the VCS, Intellivision and ColecoVision, and meets with critical approval from video game and electronics magazines.
 Electronic Games declares the system The King of the Stand-alones, and creates the new category Best Mini-Arcade Game in its yearly arcade game awards to accommodate the system’s excellent Scramble conversion.

 Click button to play arcade game Scramble on the Vectrex.
 Hit Tab to configure controls

-In 1982 Milton Bradley purchases GCE and the Vectrex, but as the video game market spirals into a drastic depression, not even the 3-D Imager for adding 3D effects to the graphics, or the Light Pen for drawing images on the screen, can increase public interest.
-At the 1983 Summer CES in Chicago, Milton Bradley gamely announces a prototype Vectrex Graphic Computer System in development.
+In the summer of 1982 Milton Bradley purchases GCE for $4 million and additional considerations, but as the video game market spirals into a drastic depression, not even the 3-D Imager for adding 3D effects to the graphics, or the Light Pen for drawing images on the screen, can increase public interest.
+The following year, at the 1983 Summer CES in Chicago, Milton Bradley gamely announces a prototype Vectrex Graphic Computer System in development.
 The computer add-on is to offer 16K RAM expandable to 64K, include BASIC for programming, an 80 column by 40 line text mode, a 6809 CPU and a full-stroke keyboard.
 The add-on is estimate to be priced at around $100.
 Unfortunately, due to tumbling prices through 1983, Milton Bradley is forced to slash the price of the Vectrex itself to $100.
 Due to the high cost of producing the vector graphic monitor, the company loses 31.6 million dollars in production costs with the Vectrex, and after abortive attempts at developing a colour vector system, new Milton Bradley owner Hasbro ceases production of the Vectrex in early 1984, after the system builds up a library of 29 games.
 The remaining inventory of the world’s first, and only, home vector arcade system and its games are dumped onto the market at rock-bottom prices.

 Video games for the Vectrex video game console